Wildlife Branch Programs

 The Wildlife Branch's Game Management Programs includes bear, bighorn sheep, deer, elk, pronghorn, pigs, upland game (10 species), and waterfowl (21 species).
 These Programs are responsible for game species conservation including: developing management plans and recommending and conducting management actions; designing, conducting and overseeing contracted resource assessment, monitoring, and research; coordinating habitat enhancement projects; developing hunting regulation recommendations, as well as providing special hunting opportunities.

-The Wildlife Branch's Nongame Wildlife Program includes native mammals, birds, reptiles and amphibians (except in circumstances where these are considered nuisance species; they then become the responsibility of the appropriate regional CDFW office).
-Nongame Wildlife Program conservation actions focus on Threatened and Endangered species and Species of Special Concern, and include: planning and implementing species conservation and recovery, preparing and reviewing listing / delisting petitions, developing conservation strategies, overseeing research contracts, writing research permits, and developing regulations.
+The Wildlife Branch's Wildlife Diversity Program is focused on the state's biodiversity, including native mammals, birds, reptiles and amphibians (except in circumstances where these are considered nuisance species; they then become the responsibility of the appropriate regional CDFW office).
+Conservation actions focus on Threatened and Endangered species and Species of Special Concern, and include: planning and implementing species conservation and recovery, preparing and reviewing listing / delisting petitions, developing conservation strategies, overseeing research contracts, writing research permits, and developing regulations.

 Wildlife Health Lab